diegoluisi/diegoluisi/curriculum/Diego_Luisi_small.md

 ## Profile

-Platform Engineer with 20+ years in IT, including the last 10 focused on cloud-native infrastructure.
+Platform Engineer with 20+ years in IT, built on a strong background in Linux systems administration and the last 10 years focused on cloud-native infrastructure.
 I design and operate Kubernetes platforms across AWS, GCP, and Azure, using Terraform, Crossplane, Argo CD, and Helm to make environments easier to provision, manage, and support.
 My recent work includes building developer self-service with Backstage and implementing observability platforms with OpenTelemetry, Prometheus, Grafana, Loki, Tempo, and Mimir.
-I am a hands-on technical lead who enjoys solving platform problems, setting engineering standards, and helping teams adopt better ways of working.
-I also hold the complete Kubernetes certification track (CKA, CKAD, CKS, KCNA, and KCSA) and have earned Kubestronaut status.
+I am a hands-on technical lead who is comfortable working from the Linux operating system and network layers through to Kubernetes and the developer platform.
+I also set engineering standards, mentor teams, and hold the complete Kubernetes certification track (CKA, CKAD, CKS, KCNA, and KCSA) with Kubestronaut status.

 ## Core Skills

+- **Linux systems engineering:** 20+ years administering and troubleshooting production Linux environments, including server provisioning, shell automation, networking, access control, monitoring, virtualization, and operational support.
 - **Kubernetes platforms:** Architecture, provisioning, upgrades, scaling, security, and operations across Amazon EKS, Google GKE, Azure AKS, OpenShift, and self-managed Kubernetes; workload optimization with Karpenter and KEDA.
 - **Platform engineering and developer experience:** Internal developer platforms, reusable platform blueprints, golden paths, and developer self-service using Backstage, Crossplane, Helm, and Kubernetes operators.
 - **GitOps and infrastructure automation:** Argo CD, Terraform, Terragrunt, Crossplane, Atlantis, Helm, Ansible, GitHub Actions, GitLab CI, and CircleCI.